isomerpages/mom-sec/_faq/others.md

 <details>
   <summary><b>2.
 I am self-employed and have made contributions to my Medisave account.
 Am I eligible for the SEC?</b></summary>

   No. The SEC was only paid to employers who have made qualifying CPF contributions for their eligible employees.
 Hence, self-employed persons are not eligible for the SEC.
-However, if you employed eligible Singaporean employees, you may receive the SEC based on the mandatory CPF contributions that you have made for them.
+However, if you employed eligible Singaporean employees, you may have received the SEC based on the mandatory CPF contributions that you have made for them.
 </details><br>
 <details>
   <summary><b>3.
 What was the rationale for extending SEC to employers who hire persons with disabilities (PWDs), especially those aged below 55?</b></summary>